-Easy Ground Turkey Orzo Skillet: Quick, Healthy Dinner Recipe
+Easy Ground Turkey Orzo Recipe: Quick, Healthy Dinner

 If you love the idea of a one‑pan dinner that still feels special, this recipe delivers.
 The lemon zest (optional but recommended) lifts the dish with a citrusy zing that balances the earthy oregano and smoky paprika, while the Parmesan adds a subtle umami depth.
 Serve it straight from the pan, garnish with extra parsley, and pair with a simple green salad or crusty bread for a complete meal that satisfies both the palate and the schedule.
 Best of all, leftovers reheat beautifully, making this Ground Turkey Orzo Recipe a smart choice for meal prep or feeding a hungry family throughout the week.